oneillka/cl-adv/README.md

-# NOTES FROM OUR ADV CL TUTORIAL SESSION: FRITZ, DAVID, MONIQUE & KAT.
+# Notes from our Adv CL Tutorial Session:
+09/11/2019 - Fritz, David, Monique & Kat.

 ## What needs to happen to this file:
 - Add Downloading and installing OpenVINO